-The Seoul Design Jam will take a new approach to find solutions for and address the issues of data education and awareness to help startups thrive in the digital ecosystem.
+The Seoul Design Jam addressed issues around, and explored potential solutions for, data education and awareness to help startups thrive in the digital ecosystem.

 Industry and startups share a challenge with regulators and policymakers in finding appropriate ways within services to communicate to users how their data is used in a way that doesn't disrupt their experience; one that clarifies their understanding of how their data is used so that they can make meaningful and well informed choices.

 Startups are inheriting the current environment in response to recent developments around privacy and data while also leading change in this area.
 One of the best ways to build trust is to encourage the growth of startups who understand that by putting people in control of their data, they can build more successful businesses and unlock greater value.
 This motivation creates a win-win: the creation of compelling new services, value and jobs, while also building and enhancing people's trust and confidence in these data-driven services.

 Design an innovative user interface or interaction for a digital service that provides transparency for users while also providing them with a great user experience.

 The Design Jam was co-hosted by the ICR Law Centre and we welcomed other experts from a variety of disciplines, including the Seoul design community, industry and public bodies such as the Korea Internet Security Agency and the Korea Consumer Agency, as well as academics and legal practitioners.

 "Through design, we were able to question the current limits and gray areas of privacy policies with experts."

 Below is an outline of the stages and exercises that took place at this Design Jam.
 For everything that you need to facilitate your own workshop, please follow the links to the relevant part of our toolkit.